 If the liver is not functioning normally, the dosage of a drug that is eliminated primarily by metabolism in the liver may need to be adjusted.
 However, there are no simple ways to estimate how well the liver will metabolize (and thus eliminate) drugs like there are for kidney function.

 Some drugs are excreted in saliva, sweat, breast milk, and even exhaled air.
 Most are excreted in small amounts.
-The excretion of drugs in breast milk is significant only because the drug may affect the breastfeeding infant (see Taking Drugs While Breastfeeding).
+The excretion of drugs in breast milk is significant only because the drug may affect the breastfeeding infant (see Drugs That Should Not Be Taken While Breastfeeding).
 Excretion in exhaled air is the main way that inhaled anesthetics are eliminated.